-SOS Program Outcome 1: FY 2022-2023 average response time from SOS facility to emergency department is 23.5 minutes well under the expected goal of 30 minutes.
+SOS Program Outcome 1: FY 2021/2022 average response time from SOS facility to emergency department is 58 minutes well in excess of the expected goal of 30 minutes.
+This increase in response time was impacted by the staffing shortage at the MLK site as staff out with COVID leaving only one staff member for periods of time.

-SOS PROGRAM GOAL 2: Contractor shall track the amount of time it takes to place consumers from the emergency department to the SOS facility.
+SOS PROGRAM GOAL 2: Contractor shall track the amount of time it takes to place individuals from the emergency department to the SOS facility.
 The average time spent at the emergency facility constitutes the data for this goal.

-SOS Program Outcome 2: FY 2022-2023 average time from arrival at ED/5150 facility to departure to SOS facility was 15.3 minutes; consistent with the time it takes to secure consent from the PS by staff to be transported as well as discharge information from hospital staff.
-Average total from time of first call to arrival at SOS was 52.9 minutes.
+SOS Program Outcome 2: FY 2020-2021 average time from arrival at ED/5150 facility to departure to SOS facility was 18 minutes; consistent with the time it takes to secure consent from the person served by staff to be transported as well as discharge information from hospital staff.
+Average total from time of first call to arrival at SOS was 90 minutes.
 This increase in response time was also impacted by the staffing shortage at the MLK site as staff out with COVID leaving only one staff member for periods of time.

-SOS PROGRAM GOAL 3: Contractor shall track PS with behavioral health disorders who are frequent users of hospital ED/5150 facilities and monitor recidivism of those PS
+SOS PROGRAM GOAL 3: Contractor shall track individuals with behavioral health disorders who are frequent users of hospital ED/5150 facilities and monitor recidivism of those persons served.

-SOS Program Outcome 3: Data show 394 discharges for FY 2022-2023, up from 355 discharges last rating period.
-This is the result primarily of more PSs staying involved with services for longer periods this fiscal year (up to 180 days) instead of 90 days because of COVID challenges that restricted most SPMHS services, especially case management, to telephonic contact.
-Consumers are tracked from intake forward up to 180 days for revisits to the emergency room and/or subsequent hospitalizations.
+SOS Program Outcome 3: Data show 410 discharges for FY 2020-2021, up from 355 discharges last rating period.
+This is the result primarily of more individuals staying involved with services for longer periods this fiscal year (up to 180 days) instead of 90 days because of COVID challenges that restricted most SPMHS services, especially case management, to telephonic contact.
+Persons served are tracked from intake forward up to 180 days for revisits to the emergency room and/or subsequent hospitalizations.
 Data presented here are limited to information available in Avatar and does not, as a result, include repeat visits to CRMC, other EDs and/or inpatient psychiatric units.
 Data presented is data for revisits to Exodus only and as recorded/found when accessing Avatar at discharge.

-As reported in Avatar, Of 394 recorded discharges, for 2022-2023, two hundred twenty-five (229) or 58% there was no identifiable return visit to Exodus during the SOS episode.
-Of those (194) who had repeat visits to Exodus, 67 persons discharged (17%) had one recorded return visit and 34 persons (8%) had two visits to Exodus.
-This suggests that 74% of all PS who were served and discharged by SOS did not have excessive repeat visits to the 5150 evaluation facility.
-Ninety discharged PS with a return ED visit (41%), had three to five return visits, compared to 21.6% for 2021-2022.
-Only two consumers (2%) with return visits to Exodus compared to 10.4% of consumers in 2021-2022.
+As reported in Avatar, of 410 recorded discharges, for 2021-2022, two hundred twenty-five (225) or 54.9% there was no identifiable return visit to Exodus during the SOS episode.
+Of those (185) who had repeat visits to Exodus, 40 persons discharged (21.6%) had one recorded return visit and 31 persons (16.8%) had two visits to Exodus.
+This suggests that 72% of all persons who were served and discharged by SOS did not have excessive repeat visits to the 5150 evaluation facility.
+Ninety discharged individuals with a return ED visit (48.6%), had three to five return visits, compared to 25% for 2020-2021.
+Only two individuals (1.08%) with return visits to Exodus had ten or more visits (one person had 10 and one person 19) compared to 10.4% of individuals in 2020-2022.
 ED.
-Of course, this data is to be interpreted cautiously as there is no information available for those consumers presenting at CRMC, St. Agnes and other area emergency departments.
+Of course, this data is to be interpreted cautiously as there is no information available for those individuals presenting at CRMC, St. Agnes and other area emergency departments.